tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-10-Ins_Evaluations.md

   * Sortino Ratio

-* These metrics can be calculated historically with backtesting, or they can be used to measure trades as they are made.
+* These metrics can be calculated historically with backtesting, or they can be used to measure future trades and opportunities for portfolio growth.

 Transition through a dry walk through of the code used to calculate each of these metrics.
 Open the solution, and highlight the following: